Home Construction Management Cost Reporting In Construction

 - Implement a spreadsheet that allows you to paste in the raw data and then uses pivot tables and charts to summarize how you are tracking

-- Implement job costing software that automatically captures the data for you and provides in-built reporting
+- Implement construction cost tracking software that automatically captures the data for you and provides in-built reporting.

 The most important aspect here is making sure you have a system that is regularly fed the latest data and it takes you minutes to get the critical insights you need on how your costs are tracking.